Nantawat6510545543/KU-ACTIVE/Installation.md

 Once the script completes, it will automatically run the server.

-Note: This script also loads sample vote data.

 ### Manual Installation

 1. Clone this repository by running the following command in your terminal: